periva101/-Android-Architect-PaperKit/README.md

 from beginning
 - team and time, Reactive programming is a good tool with a high learning curve when time is limited and the team is not confirmable take the next tool
 - do not change your tool for the legacy projects, mixing is not good , until you have a plan
+- android has a lot of libaray , try to select a libary that works with xml/compose in future you have to remove xml

 ## UI
     Compose (avoid XML as you can)